rajinder-yadav/tscli/README.md

 The _TSCLI_ project is in the process of becoming a general purpose CLI project generator for TypeScript based code.

 Emphasis is put into encouraging the use of best practices and the best tools.
-I expect things to evolve overtime and settle to something the general practioner will be happy with.
+I expect things to evolve overtime and settle to something the general practitioner will be happy with.

 Currently the _TSCLI_ project is in a Starter kit format, which I am using to solidify concepts. and setup.

-## Benifits
+## Benefits

-Here are the benifits you will enjoy right out of the gate:
+Here are the benefits you will enjoy right out of the gate:

 * Quick start
 * Best Practices